N.B. forests have dodged a devastating infestation bullet, insect expert says | CBC News

 "Zero effect," Johns said.
 "All the tests that they've done for BTK, there's been no level at which there has been concerns associated with BTK.
 There is no toxicity to it. … These insecticides are safe, very little needed and public are generally accepting of them."

-Natural Resources Minister Mike Holland thanked Johns and the Canadian Forest Service's forest health manager, Drew Carleton, for their success at heading off a repeat of the spruce budworm outbreak of the late '70s.
+Natural Resources Minister Mike Holland thanked Johns and Drew Carleton, of the Department of Natural Resources and Energy Development, for their work in heading off a repeat of the spruce budworm outbreak of the late '70s.

 "For those of us who are old enough to remember, that was devastating," Holland said.

-Note: - This story has been edited from a previous version that stated Drew Carleton is an employee with Canadian Forest Service.
-In fact he now works for the Department of Natural Resources and Energy Development.Jun 24, 2021 9:53 AM AT